ArashRezazadeh/DataAnnotations/README.md

 # Model validation with data annotations

 we will use DataAnnotations to apply model validation.
-The starter project for this chapter is a Web API with two controllers.
 Both controllers have one endpoint that returns identical data from the same database.
 We will create validation rules using .NET DataAnnotations.